vgurianov/srt/docs/analysis_model.md

 Message fixIt() send if cell isn't empty and tt = tmp.lb.
 Operation fixIt() write x,t, and other variable to table.

-Main measurement is count.
-Absolute error of measurement then is 0.5.
+The main measurement is count.
+The absolute error of measurement then is 0.5.
 A unit of measurement is "thing" or "piece".
-A dimensional unit is dimensionless quantity.
+A dimensional unit is a dimensionless quantity.
 This system of measurement we call "natural" units, SI and CGS is called "standard" units.
 Let \\(\tau\\) be the time, \\(\rho\\) distance, and \\(\mu \\) mass in natural units.
 By \\(\tau_{R} \\) denote the resolution of tackt of time.